 Other Projects is an idea-driven design practice focusing on architecture, urban design, interiors and installations.
-Other Projects was founded in New York City in 2017 by Nicolas MJ Lee.
+Other Projects was founded in New York in 2017 by Nicolas MJ Lee.

 Nicolas MJ Lee is a designer and the founder of Other Projects.
 He holds a Master of Architecture from Harvard University's Graduate School of Design, and a Bachelor of Architecture from Syracuse University's School of Architecture.
 He was a nominee of the James Templeton Kelley Prize, a finalist in Azure Magazine's AZ Awards, and a recipient of the JCHS Outstanding Housing Design Prize and ASLA Student Honor Award at Harvard; and received the Dean's Citation of Excellence in Thesis Design and Chancellor's Scholarship at Syracuse.
 Throughout his education, Nicolas has trained under Pritzker Prize Laureates Jacques Herzog and Pierre de Meuron (Herzog & de Meuron), Nathalie de Vries (MVRDV), Christopher C.M Lee (Serie) and Joshua Prince-Ramus (REX).
 Nicolas has been a guest critic at Harvard University, Columbia University and Academy of Arts University San Francisco.